cytraark/cytraark/README.md

 - 👋 Hi, I’m Ray Ghanim A @cytraark
-- 👀 I’m interested in Kotlin, React JS, and Next JS.
+- 👀 I’m interested in Kotlin, React JS, and Next JS as Frontend Frameworks and Golang as Backend Lang.
-- 🌱 I’m currently learning Android Development and Web Development
+- 🌱 I’m currently learning Android Development and Web Development, but focuses more on the latter.
 - 📫 How to reach me https://www.linkedin.com/in/rayghanim/

 <!---